 Contact Our Florida Car Accident Lawyers Today

-If you get injured in a Florida car accident because of negligence, Florida law permits you to seek compensation for damages related to the accident and your injuries.
-Each car accident claim has distinctive circumstances that affect the amount and type of damages someone can recover in a settlement or jury verdict.
+If you are injured in a collision because of someone else's negligence, Florida law permits you to seek compensation for damages related to the accident and your injuries.
+Each car accident claim involves unique circumstances that affect the amount and type of damages someone can recover in a settlement or jury verdict.

 Examples of damages commonly included in Florida car accident claims include compensation for:

-- Estimated future medical expenses when a Florida car accident leads to a severe or permanent injury that requires more treatment, additional surgeries, or around-the-clock care in a long-term nursing care facility
+• Estimated future medical expenses when a motor vehicle wreck leads to a severe or permanent injury that requires more treatment, additional surgeries, or around-the-clock care in a long-term nursing care facility

-- Rehabilitation expenses for specialized therapies and treatments like physical therapy, occupational therapy, behavioral therapy, and other treatments that help car accident victims cope with the physical and mental challenges associated with their injuries
+• Rehabilitation expenses for specialized therapies and treatments like physical therapy, occupational therapy, behavioral therapy, and other treatments that help crash victims cope with the physical and mental challenges associated with their injuries

-- Lost income from time away from work because of a Florida car accident, injuries, and healing
+• Lost income caused by time away from work because of the accident itself and related injuries and healing time

-- Estimated future lost income when a Florida car accident causes permanent injuries that prevent someone from returning to their job or working in the future
+• Estimated future lost income when a car collision causes permanent injuries that prevent someone from returning to their job or working in the future

 The most severe injuries typically result in higher claims.
 Certain types of injuries also increase the value of a car accident claim.
 For example, someone who breaks a leg in a car accident will likely receive less compensation than someone who sustains permanent brain damage after sustaining head trauma.
 Severe injuries cause more pain and suffering, providing grounds for compensation beyond medical bills and lost income.